Government programmes and national implementation strategies for sustainable

 Government Report on the Implementation of the 2030 Agenda for SD

-where non-discrimination and equality is secured.
-In line with the Government
+competent Finland where non-discrimination and equality is secured.
+In line

-resource-wise Finland.
-The focus should be on improving the energy,
+Finland.
+The focus should be on improving the energy, resource and material

-population groups, polarization of labor markets, and segregation of
+various population groups, polarization of labour markets, and segregation of

 living and residential areas.
 Finland must also reduce health disparities,

 promote gender equality, support lifelong learning, and raise the level of

 education and competence of the population.
-Non-discrimination includes equal access to
+Non-discrimination includes equal

 For the sources used in the country profiles, please click here.